thisispivi/Deep-Learning-Supermarket/README.md

 To get the feature representations of the training and test images, we will use activations on different layers depending on the network used.

 In our case for **alexnet** is **fc7**, for **resnet18** is **pool5** and for **vgg16** is **fc7**.
 This parameter can be changed.
-Basically we are extracting the feature from the layer before the layer that actually classify the things.
+Basically we are extracting the feature from the layer before the layer that actually classifies the things.

 At the end of this step we will have the features of the training and test sets.